The Einstein-Friedrich-nonlinear scalar field system and the stability of scalar field Cosmologies: The Einstein-Friedrich-nonlinear scalar field system

-It can, therefore, be verified that $\tilde{\mathbf{A}}^{0}(\mathbf{u})$, $\mathbf{A}^{j}(\mathbf{u})$ are symmetric and that, furthermore, $\tilde{\mathbf{A}}^{0}(\mathbf{u})$ is positive definite as long as \eqref{positive_quadratic_form} is satisfied.
-We summarise the results of this section in the following theorem: \begin{thm} The Einstein-Friedrich-nonlinear scalar field (EFsf) system consisting of the equations in \eqref{EFsf} forms a quasi-linear first-order symmetric hyperbolic (FOSH) system for the scalar field, its momentum-density, the frame coefficients, the connection coefficients and the electric and magnetic parts of the Weyl tensor, relatively to the slices of constant time $t$, as long as the quadratic form
+Using the standard theory of symmetric hyperbolic systems, one can then conclude the local existence in time and uniqueness of smooth solutions for the {\em evolution equations} implied by the Einstein-scalar field system.
+In order to conclude the existence of solutions to the {\em full} Einstein-scalar field system, we note that, it follows from general arguments, that the constraint equations are satisfied during the evolution, if they hold initially, see e.g. \cite{FR00,Reu98}. \begin{Remark} As part of the procedure to express the system \eqref{EFsf} in an explicit symmetric hyperbolic form, one has to divide by $\psi^{2}$ the evolution equation \eqref{evolutionA} for the acceleration.
+This could imply that the system is not well behaved when $\psi\rightarrow0$.
+An inspection shows that the potentially troublesome term is the one containing the first derivative of the potential, which, by virtue of equations \eqref{defipsi}-\eqref{evolutionpsi} must be zero in this limit (possibly at $t\rightarrow+\infty$).
+Thus, we must require the coefficient $\mathcal{V}^{\prime}/\psi$ to be finite. \end{Remark} We summarise the results of this section as follows: \begin{thm} The Einstein-Friedrich-nonlinear scalar field (EFsf) system consisting of the equations in \eqref{EFsf} forms a quasi-linear first-order symmetric hyperbolic (FOSH) system for the scalar field, its momentum-density, the frame coefficients, the connection coefficients and the electric and magnetic parts of the Weyl tensor, relative to the slices of constant time $t$, as long as the quadratic form